← Back to 史記

 33

 In the twenty-seventh year, the mother of Duke Min of Lu was called Ai Jiang, and she was Duke Huan's younger sister.
-Ai Jiang was licentious with the duke's son of Lu, Qing Fu.
-Qing Fu assassinated Duke Min, and Ai Jiang wanted to establish Qing Fu.
-The people of Lu moreover established Duke Xi.
+Ai Jiang was licentious with Qing Fu, the duke's son of Lu.
+Qing Fu assassinated Duke Min, and Ai Jiang wanted to establish Qing Fu, but the people of Lu instead established Duke Xi.
 Duke Huan summoned Ai Jiang and killed her.

 34